Seizures in Cats: Causes and Treatment

 After a physical exam, blood tests are helpful, especially if the vet already has a suspicion of the trigger and looks to confirm the theory.
 For Tulip, overactive thyroid glands or uncontrolled diabetes were most likely.
 Blood tests showed Tulip was not diabetic, but her thyroid hormone was off-the-scale high.

 There are so many health issues that can trigger feline seizures; it surprises me that more cats don’t have seizures.
-Here is just a sample of some of the more common reasons:
+Here is just a sample of some of the more common reasons for what causes seizures in cats:

 Metabolic Problems